framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ## Enabling the Console
 To gain access to the console within the game, download the ME3 Tweaks Mod Manager.
 Starting the game through the mod manager should enable the in-game console in all three games.

-To change the keybind, head to the `Tools` section in the Mod Manager and choose `Console Key Keybinder`.
+To change the keybind, go to the `Tools` section in the Mod Manager and choose `Console Key Keybinder`.
 Set the bind to your likeing.

 Additional Information can be found here: